gerry9009/gerry9009/README.md

 - 👋 Hi, I’m Gergő (@gerry9009)
 - 👀 I’m interested in front-end projects.
-- 🌱 I’m currently learning javascript, react, python.
+- 🌱 I’m currently learning javascript, react.
 I like to get new skills and abilities.
-I am a beginner in Developer field.

 <!--- 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me: just send me an email to: gergobuglyo@gmail.com